 The post-employment restrictions in 18 U.S.C.
 207 and Circular 230, section 10.25, apply to a representative who is a former employee of the federal government.
 The Treasury Inspector General for Tax Administration may enforce criminal penalties for violations of the restrictions, and the Office of Professional Responsibility may take disciplinary action against the practitioner.

 Qualifying students or law graduates in LITCs and STCPs.
 You must list the lead attorney or CPA as a representative.
-List the lead attorney or CPA first on line 2, then the student on the next line.
+List the lead attorney or CPA first on line 2, then the student or law graduate on the next line.
 Also see Part II.
 Declaration of Representative, later.